ConFu: Contemplate the Future for Better Speculative Sampling

 \paragraph{Effect of Draft Tree Budget.} We further observe that ConFu provides consistent improvements under both 30-node and 60-node draft trees, representing different budgets for speculative decoding.
 At the same time, inserting contemplate tokens introduces additional computation proportional to the number of draft nodes.
 This motivates future work on leveraging the robustness of future prediction to reduce the number of contemplation tokens required during inference, further improving scalability.

-Overall, ConFu yields efficiency improvements over EAGLE-3 across model scales and decoding settings.
-For Llama3.1-3B-Instruct, ConFu increases average acceptance length by approximately by an average of $1.11\times$ and improves SR by roughly $8.2\%$ across temperatures and node configurations for EAGLE-3.
-Similar trends hold for Llama3.2-8B-Instruct, where ConFu consistently achieves higher accept length and speedups compared to EAGLE-3.
+Overall, ConFu yields efficiency improvements over EAGLE-3 across model scales and decoding settings while incurring minimal memory overhead as shown in Appendix \cref{tab:gpu_overhead}.
+For Llama3.2-3B-Instruct, ConFu increases average acceptance length by approximately by an average of $1.11\times$ and improves SR by roughly $8.2\%$ across temperatures and node configurations for EAGLE-3.
+Similar trends hold for Llama3.1-8B-Instruct, where ConFu consistently achieves higher accept length and speedups compared to EAGLE-3.
 These results demonstrate that incorporating future-aware contemplate signals effectively mitigates error accumulation in draft models and pushes speculative decoding closer to its full efficiency potential.